victorjoh/lions-pride-inn/README.md

 You are allowed to change everything else like adding additional methods, constructors and classes.
 You can modify the code within the existing methods or add new third party libraries.
 But everything has to still work as before with the exception of conjured items.
+Also, feel free to remove the foo test method in GildedRoseTest.

 ## Strategy
 The basic strategy we will use is: